Multivitamin Gummies Done Right

 Quality control for gummies needs to match how gummies work

-Multivitamin gummies require more than a single “potency test” to be meaningful.
+Multivitamin gummies need more than a single “potency test” to be meaningful.
 Gummies are piece-based.
-That means a product can look fine as a blended average, yet still drift at the serving level if piece weight or distribution isn’t controlled.
+So a product can look fine as a blended average but still drift at the serving level if piece weight or distribution isn’t controlled.

 QC checks that carry real value in gummy programs